harrymkt/zluinav/content/docs/_index.md

 sort_by = "weight"
 +++
 # %title%
-Please note that the documentation is not localized in every language.
+Please note that these documentations are not localized in every language.